Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Incident-response Case Studies

 \subsection{Dataset Description}

 We use three available datasets for studying 5G attacks: the 5G Network Intrusion Detection (5G-NIDD) \cite{5gnidd}, Multistep Attack (MSA) \cite{samin2025gotta}, and Packet Forwarding Control Protocol (PFCP) \cite{amponis2022threatening} datasets.
 Although we could have applied our approach to better-known but not 5G-related network intrusion detection benchmarks, we observe that those datasets are rather low-dimensional relative to the complexities in 5G networks reflected in terms of the number of features.
 For instance, CICIoT2023 \cite{neto2023ciciot2023} and CIC UNSW-NB15 \cite{mohammadian2024poisoning} contain 46 and 76 features, respectively, which is fewer than even our use case with the lowest dimension in the next subsections.

-The details of the datasets adopted are in the following, and summarized in Table \ref{tab:datasets}.
+All selected datasets have been preprocessed by removing duplicate entries and encoding labels using \textit{sklearn LabelEncoder}, following standard ML pipeline procedures.
+Then, the flows were split into training and test subsets using an 80:20 ratio and preserving the class proportions of the full datasets.